-CO1: Identify and recall the key figures, groups, and events that shaped Colonial America.
-LO1-10
+CO1: Identify and recall the key figures, groups, and events that shaped Colonial America and the groups that called the Americas home before European exploration.
+LO1-14

-CO2: Identify and recall the key figures, groups, and events that shaped Colonial America and the New Nation to the end of the War of 1812 .
-LO11-20
+CO2: Identify and recall the key figures, groups, and events that shaped Colonial America and the New Nation to the end of the War of 1812.
+LO15-25

 CO3: Identify and recall chief characteristics of the market revolution, nationalism and sectionalism, the Jacksonian Era, the South, slavery, and King Cotton, religion, romanticism, and reform after the War of 1812 to the beginning of the Civil War.
-LO21-30
+LO26-31

-CO4: Identify and recall key events and figures with Westward Expansion, the Texas War for Independence, the Mexican American War, events leading to the Civil War, the Civil War, and Reconstruction
+CO4: Identify and recall key events and figures with Westward Expansion, the Texas War for Independence, the Mexican American War, events leading to the Civil War, the Civil War, and Reconstruction, LO32-36.